The Desarme of Oviedo

 • Children’s drawing contest and menu raffle.

-• International Poetry Contest “The Desarme in Verse”.
+• International Poetry Contest “El Desarme en Verso”.

-• Proclamation from the Town Hall balcony and rifle salvo.
+• Official proclamation from the City Hall balcony and ceremonial gun salute.

-• Recitals, concerts, and culinary and historical conferences.
+• Recitals, concerts, and cultural and gastronomic conferences.

 History